heigeo/leaflet.wms/README.md

 ### L.WMS.Source

 `L.WMS.Source` is a virtual Leaflet "layer" that manages multiple WMS layers coming from a single WMS source.
-By using the same source for multiple layers, you can have the WMS service composite the image, and avoid overloading the client with multiple large images.  `L.WMS.Source` is a virtual layer, as it does not load the WMS image directly.
+By using the same source for multiple layers, you can have the WMS service composite the image, and avoid overloading the client with multiple large images.
+`L.WMS.Source` is a virtual layer, as it does not load the WMS image directly.
 Instead, it creates an internal `L.WMS.Overlay` or `L.WMS.TileLayer` to handle the actual loading.

 Like the other WMS layers, `L.WMS.Source` takes a URL and an options object as initialization parameters.
 The options are passed on to the underlying `Overlay` or `TileLayer`.
 An additional option, `untiled`, toggles whether to use `Overlay` or `TileLayer`.
 The default is `true`, which uses the non-tiled `Overlay`.
 Unless your WMS service is optimized for tiling, the default should provide the best performance.
 To use the `TileLayer`, set `untiled` to `false`.
 You can also set `tiled` to `true`, which will both use the `TileLayer` backend and set `tiled=true` in the WMS request (see [#16](https://github.com/heigeo/leaflet.wms/issues/16).

-`L.WMS.Source` provides two functions for toggling on and off individual WMS layers (`addSubLayer` and `removeSubLayer`, respectively).
+`L.WMS.Source` forwards all `L.WMS.Overlay` events and provides two functions for toggling on and off individual WMS layers (`addSubLayer` and `removeSubLayer`, respectively).
 That said, it is usually more convenient to use `L.WMS.Layer` instances (described next).

 ```javascript
 var options = {'transparent': true};